cyqsimon/W10-Ico-Ref/README.md

+### Archival Notice

+I now daily-drive Linux so this reference sheet is no longer very useful to me, which is why I decided to archive it.
+All information here is of course, still valid.

 # Windows 10 Native Icons Reference Sheet

 A reference sheet of Windows 10 native icons and where they are located.